- Fee assured

 Dr Varughese received the prestigious Nye Bevan NHS Executive Healthcare Leadership award (NHS Leadership Academy) in 2016.
 A significant proportion of his outpatient workload involves treating patients with Diabetes and Endocrine disorders and in conjunction he also looks after inpatients in General (Internal) Medicine.

-He is also involved with Keele undergraduate medical student teaching and postgraduate medical training.
-He is a Royal College of Physicians examiner and SWG faculty member for the MRCP PACES clinical exams.
+He is also the Deputy Hospital Dean involved with Keele undergraduate medical student teaching and postgraduate medical training.
+He is a Royal College of Physicians examiner for the MRCP PACES clinical exams and a year 5 examiner for Keele University Medical School.
 He has an extensive publication record with 70 listed items on PubMed indexed journals.

 Dr Varughese treats adult patients with adrenal, thyroid, parathyroid, pituitary dysfunction (including Addison’s disease, Cushing’s disease, Grave’s disease, Hashimoto’s thyroiditis), and metabolic disorders related to sodium and calcium electrolyte imbalance as well as Type 1 and Type 2 diabetes mellitus focusing on microvascular and macrovascular complications to enhance cardiovascular risk reduction strategies.